Bishop’s Stortford College

 Pre-Prep ranges from £2,915 to £2,972 per term.
 Prep runs from £4,500 for a day pupil in years 3-4, to £5,044 for years 5-8.
 In the Senior School, years 9-11 are £6,305 for a day pupil, and £6,362 in the Sixth Form.

 Boarders’ fees range from £6,670 to £7,242 (weekly) / £6,742 to £7,315 (full) for Prep pupils; £9,555 (weekly) / £9,650 (full) in Senior School; and £9,613 (weekly) / £9,708 (full) in the Sixth Form.
 Flexi-boarding ranges from £59 a night to £202 for four nights.
 The fees are slightly higher for Overseas Boarders.

 Good for: a great all-round education, with every opportunity for a child to find his or her particular talent and then run with it.
 There’s loads going on, and lots of freedom within to explore and discover.
 The facilities are fantastic, and the pupils are encouraged to make the very most of them.
 While there are various entry points, there’s a great opportunity there for real continuity.
 The presence of a number of overseas boarders really gives the College an international feel that I think is a huge advantage.

 Not for: Boarding clearly isn’t for everyone, but boarders and day pupils are completely integrated.
 Class sizes are small, which is good, but it is a big place — which some students will relish and others might not enjoy so much.

 Don’t take my word for it!
-The next Prep School Open Day is Saturday 12 Nov.
-And in the mean time, you can always request a prospectus and see what it’s like for yourself.
+The next Open Morning for all stages of entry is Saturday 23 September.
+And in the meantime, you can always request a prospectus and see what it’s like for yourself.
 They’re always happy to answer questions and show you round.